Are you in the writing business by choice?

 Do you feel like your writing is inferior?
 It could be, but what will you do about it?

+- Stop writing.
 Ending your writing career is only advisable if you can live without writing.
-You may not have be a writer anyway; Fare thee well fallen ‘hero’.
+You may not have been a writer anyway; Fare thee well fallen ‘hero’.

 How often do you write?